How special counsel Mueller spent his money

 But where exactly does all this money go?
 To all the places you’d expect: rent, personnel compensation, contractor fees and other supplies.
 One line item present on each statement is for “transportation of things,” which in total has cost upward of $2,280.

 Ever wondered how much Mueller is being paid for investigating whether Russia interfered in the election?
-It’s been estimated his annual paycheck is approximately $161,900 — a salary determined by the Department of Justice‘s sliding pay scale, which is based on education and experience.
+It’s been estimated his annual paycheck was approximately $161,900 — a salary determined by the Department of Justice‘s sliding pay scale, which is based on education and experience.

 Compared to historic special investigations, namely the Kenneth Starr investigation of the Clinton administration in the ’90s and the investigation into the Reagan administration’s involvement with Iran-Contra in the late ’80s, Mueller’s investigation is, so far, one of the least costly.
 The Clinton investigations cost $79 million, while the Iran-Contra probe cost about $47 million.